Unified framework for continuity of sandwiched R\'enyi divergences: Continuity bounds for sandwiched Rényi divergences

 where $I(A:B)_\rho$ is the usual mutual information.
 This is the bound from \cite{Shirokov_Mutual_Information}.
 Taking the limit $\alpha \to \infty$ leads to

-which is no longer a continuity bound. \end{corollary} \begin{proof} The first limit can be obtained using l'Hospital's rule as in \cref{lem:limit-mixed}.
-The second limit can be obtained from factoring out $m^{2(\alpha -1)}$ in the logarithm. \end{proof}
+which is no longer a continuity bound. \end{corollary} \begin{proof} The first limit can be obtained using l'Hospital's rule as in \Cref{lem:limit-mixed}.
+The second limit can be obtained by isolating $m^{2(\alpha -1)}$ in the logarithm. \end{proof}